Le Roy & Fils Paris Carriage Clock with Unusual Half-hour Sonnerie Strike

 Attributed to Baveux of Saint-Nicolas d'Aliermont

-A relatively unusual half-hour sonnerie striking carriage clock for Le Roy of Paris and although this movement is unsigned it can be safely attributed to the Saint-Nicolas d'Aliermont workshops of Louis Baveux and Henri Jacot.
+A rare half-hour sonnerie striking carriage clock for Le Roy of Paris and although this movement is unsigned it can be safely attributed to the Saint-Nicolas d'Aliermont workshops of Louis Baveux and Henri Jacot.

 The white enamel dial has black Roman numerals, blued steel moon hands and is further signed for Le Roy & Fils, Pal.
 Royale, Gle.
 Montpensier 13 - 15, Paris, 296 Regent Street London